Brenda Bufalino: New York City

 Bufalino left for New York City in 1955 to scour the jazz clubs.
-Shortly after moving, she began dancing at Dance Craft, a dance studio owned by the famous tap dancer, Honi Coles.
-At age 17, Coles took on Bufalino as his protégé.
-Bufalino became greatly inspired by Coles’ emphasis on melody and personality.
+Shortly thereafter she began dancing at Dance Craft, a dance studio owned by the famous tap dancer Honi Coles.
+Bufalino was greatly inspired by his emphasis on melody and personality and at age 17 she became Cole's protégé.
 She was eventually invited to perform with the Copasetics, which included tap legends such as Ernest "Brownie" Brown, Chuck Green, Jimmy Slyde and Howard “Sandman” Sims.

-While training with Coles, Bufalino continued to stay active in a variety of training.
-She studied jazz from Matt Mattox, modern primitive and afro-cuban from Syvilla Fort, all the while being an active performer in the New York Vaudeville nightclub circuit.
-She became a popular Calypso artist, and in 1956 she premiered her act at Cafe Society, which led to more calypso work for the following two years.
-New York Cabaret laws of the 50’s changed live performance at the time, and many Cabarets ended up losing their venues.
-This, in conjunction with frustration over the direction of the industry, caused Bufalino to flee the confines of the city in 1965 and moved to New Paltz, NY.
-While in New Paltz with her husband, she raised her two children, Jebah Baum and Zachary Baum, and spent most of the late 60’s writing poetry and plays.
+While training with Coles, Bufalino studied jazz with Matt Mattox, modern primitive and afro-cuban with Syvilla Fort, and was an active performer in New York's Vaudeville nightclub circuit.
+In 1956 she began performing as a popular Calypso artist at Cafe Society.
+The New York Cabaret laws of the 50’s changed the conditions of live performance and many Cabarets lost their venues.
+In 1965, Bufalino's frustrations over the direction of the industry caused her to flee the confines of the city and move to New Paltz, NY.
+There she raised her two children, Jebah Baum and Zachary Baum and spent most of the late 60’s writing poetry and plays.

 New Paltz and the Avant-garde

-While in New Paltz, Bufalino reconnected with Ed Summerlin, long time friend and composer who collaborated with her often.
-Summerlin and Bufalino created projects for the National Council of Church, and was very involved in avant-garde performance art.
-Though this work didn’t include tap, Bufalino would put tap sounds through a synthesizer and use it in her accompaniment.
-This period of her life was filled with experimentation, emphasis on interpretive dance, and led to Bufalino’s curiosity in how to combine her love for tap with the artistic world of concert art.
-At the same time, Bufalino began teaching at SUNY New Paltz as a professor.
-Her connection to the university opened up opportunities for Bufalino to experiment and create modern works such as, Watch the Bouncing Ball, Diary of Samuel and Rosalie, and a film entitled, Traveling.
-Bufalino created a small company of dancers known as, The Dancing Theatre, and in 1978 Bufalino presented her first major showing of tap choreography at the Pilgrim Theatre titled, Singing, Swinging, and Winging.
-This piece consisted of three members of the company, with Honi Coles as a guest.
+While in the Hudson Valley, Bufalino reconnected with the composer Ed Summerlin, her longtime friend and collaborator.
+Summerlin and Bufalino created projects for the National Council of Church, and were actively involved in avant-garde performance art.
+Although this work didn’t include tap, Bufalino would put tap sounds through a synthesizer and use it in her accompaniment.
+This period of Bufalino's artistic life was dedicated to experimentation with interpretive dance and it led her to combine her interest in tap with the world of concert performance.
+Concurrently Bufalino became an adjunct professor at SUNY New Paltz and her affiliation with the university offered opportunities for Bufalino to create modern works such as, Watch the Bouncing Ball, Diary of Samuel and Rosalie, and a film entitled, Traveling.
+In New Paltz she opened a dance studio called The Dancing Theatre, and started a small dance company.
+In 1978 Bufalino presented her first major showing of tap choreography at the Pilgrim Theatre titled, Singing, Swinging, and Winging.
+This piece consisted of three members of her company, with Honi Coles as a guest.